 Specifically, the Protocol changes the Transaction Type from “Standard European Financial Corporate” to “Standard European Senior Non Preferred Financial Corporate” or “European Financial Corporate” to “European Senior Non Preferred Financial corporate” and replaces any reference to a Credit Derivatives Physical Settlement Matrix published prior to December 8, 2017 with the Credit Derivatives Physical Settlement Matrix published on December 8, 2017 for relevant transactions.

 Please refer to the “Frequently Asked Questions” below for more information on the background and substance of the Protocol.
 Adherence to the Protocol is open to ISDA members and non-members.
 Parties will pay a one-time fee of $500 to ISDA for each adherence to the Protocol.
-The cut-off date to adhere to this Protocol is 5pm New York time on February 27, 2019.
-ISDA will not accept any letters after this date.

 On February 15, 2019, ISDA held a webinar to explain the Protocol.
 Links to the webinar material are below.